 - Himalayan Sea Salt as desired

-- Wash, peel, & roast beets coated in olive oil in the oven on 375 for 20 minutes.
-In a large pan, heat oil over medium heat.
-Sauté onion, 5 minutes.
+- In a large pot, heat oil over medium heat.
+Sauté leeks, 5 minutes.
 Add garlic and ginger and apples cook, stirring often, 5 minutes.
-Add softened beets and 4 cups stock to a pot; bring to a boil, then reduce heat and simmer until beets are fork-tender.
+Add peels chopped beets and 4 cups stock to a pot; bring to a boil, then reduce heat and simmer until beets are fork-tender.
+(45 mins)

-- Add the garlic, onion, apple and ginger to the pot.
-Place the mixture into a blender and puree, use additional stock as needed to reach desired consistency.
+- Place the mixture into a blender and puree, use additional stock as needed to reach desired consistency.
 Stir in coconut milk, salt and pepper, add thyme and parsley Garnish with thyme and coconut cream

 For more sweetness, you can use coconut oil instead of olive oil to cook the garlic, apples, onions, and ginger